-We're a multiple award-winning, people-brand agency based in the UK with a global reach and a passion for being human at work.
+Brandable & Co. is an award-winning, people-brand agency based in the UK and Europe with a global reach and a passion for being human at work.
 We specialise in people-brand strategy, positioning and development to advance careers, diversify marketing strategies, and cultivate commercial and competitive advantage.
-Our people-brand programmes, experiences and resources act as a catalyst to bring people to the forefront of their careers, their potential and some of the world's biggest organisations - amplifying credibility, career confidence and commercial return.
+Our people-brand and career confidence programmes, experiences and resources act as a catalyst to bring people to the forefront of their careers, their potential and some of the world's biggest organisations - amplifying credibility, career confidence and commercial return.
 Ordinary human beings are capable of extraordinary things and human-brands have the power to attract opportunities, transform futures and create a positive and lasting impact for individuals, companies and beyond.

 Brandable & Co. (collectively referred to as "we", “us” or "our" in this policy) respects your privacy and is committed to protecting your personal data.
 We are dedicated to being transparent about what data we collect about you and how we use it.

 This policy aims to provide you with information about how we collect and process your data.
 This includes what personal data we collect, how we use your data, how we ensure your privacy is maintained and your legal rights relating to your personal data.

 Personal data, or personal information, means any information about an individual from which that person can be identified.